-This year you are the Faculty in Residence for the Westridge STEAMWork Design Studio, with the aim of facilitating the application of STEAMWork tools into the English curriculum.
-What have you learned this first semester of your residency?
+You have been the Faculty in Residence for the Westridge STEAMWork Design Studio, with the aim of facilitating the application of STEAMWork tools into the English curriculum.
+What did you learn from that residency?

-Right now, I am still in the “learning semester,” where I am learning to use the software, the 3D printer, the laser cutter, and the other tools in the studio.
-Next semester will be about thinking about how to incorporate those tools into the English curriculum, which is challenging because, in many ways, English is the least tech-heavy discipline.
-The Perspectives class is kind of my playground, and we are incorporating some software into a project as a first step.
-Our goal is to leverage these tools to enhance the text and to help the students grapple with the text differently.
+Not only did I learn to use the software, the 3D printer, the laser cutter, and the other tools in the studio, but I did a lot of thinking about how to incorporate those tools into the English curriculum, which is challenging because, in many ways, English is the least tech-heavy discipline.
+The Perspectives class was kind of my playground, and we incorporated some software into projects in that class.
+Our goal was and is to leverage these tools to enhance the text and to help the students grapple with the text differently.
 These are all tools to help refine students’ critical thinking skills.
-We won’t use them every day―but we want to give students one more tool to provide another layer of understanding to the text.
+We don't use them every day―but we want to give students one more tool to provide another layer of understanding to the text.

 What do want your students to take away with them from Westridge?

 I want them to carry their voice.
 I think back to their willingness… their willingness to have a voice and be heard, whether it’s through writing or speaking or… fill in the blank.